-To choose a value for exposure compensation, keep the 🗷 (2) button pressed and rotate the command dial until the desired value is selected in the viewfinder or information display.

-Normal exposure can be restored by setting exposure compensation to $\pm 0$ .
-Except in SCENE and $\bigcirc$ modes, exposure compensation is not reset when the camera is turned off (in SCENE and $\bigcirc$ modes, exposure compensation will be reset when another mode is selected or the camera is turned off).
+To choose a value for exposure compensation, keep the ∠ (⊗) button pressed and rotate the command dial until the desired value is selected in the viewfinder or information display.
+Normal exposure can be restored by setting exposure compensation to ±0 (adjustments to exposure compensation in 2 mode will be reset when another mode is selected).
+Exposure compensation is not reset when the camera is turned off.